Maintenance Notice: Trademarks, Data Brokers and various other applications will be unavailable on January 20, starting at 6:00 p.m.

 The candidate filed his application but the VR number part is blank.
 Accept?

 The voter registration (VR), or VUID number, is not a required component of the face of the application itself.
 The VR blank is optional on the form.
 If everything else is correct on the application, you may accept (depending on the outcome of any review you conduct about the VR status, explained below).
-In other words, the VUID number is not part of the “form, content, or procedure” review under Section 141.032.
-Rather, it is a question of eligibility to run for office.
+In other words, the VUID number is not part of the “form, content, or procedure” review under Election Code Section 141.032.
+Rather, the VUID may be used in ascertaining the applicant’s registration status, which is a question of eligibility to run for office.

 Should we look up every candidate’s registration status as part of our review?

-First, your minimum statutory duty is reviewing the face of the application under Section 141.032.
-You can rely on the candidate’s oath and presume that all of the statements on the application are true and that the candidate is eligible for the office, if on the face of the application, he or she appears to be so.
+First, your minimum statutory duty is reviewing the face of the application under Election Code Section 141.032.
+You can rely on the candidate’s oath and presume that all of the statements on the application are true and that the candidate is eligible for the office if, on the face of the application, he or she appears to be so.

 However, once you have met that minimum duty, we recommend that you look up the voter registration status of each candidate to determine if the candidate is indeed registered to vote.
 In that sense, this is like the review of a petition in lieu of filing fee, where the reviewer can rely on the affidavit, or look up the registered voter status.
 If you look up one candidate’s status, you should look up everyone’s.
 Our candidate application forms reflect our recommendation to check registration status, as they have a check-box for indicating this review of the registration status by the filing authority.